QALB-Boy/blog/_posts/2024-11-20-please-help.markdown

 * 20250209; 450mg clozapine
 * 20250210; I received another text message from Barton surgery.
 For the second time I received a non-urgent message to phone them back.
 I confirmed for the second time that I will attend the GP check up on the 28th February.
 * 20250210; Daniel Hutt phoned.
 He claimed that there is a legal obligation for me to have a “review” due to the Section 3 which I was previously under.
 Despite me stating that I do not want to attend a “review”, Daniel said that he would contact me closer to the time of 16th December 2025.
 I made it clear to Daniel that I don’t need anything from him and that I just want the lying doctors to receive justice.
+* 20250210; I had an appointment at Waterford House, New Milton.
+I met with Charles Teologia.
+I had blood pressure and heart rate obs along with a blood test.
+I was handed another two week batch of clozapine at the same daily dosage; 450mg per day.

 ![Moi]({{site.baseurl}}/assets/img/Moi.jpg)